 - Small faux plant

 - Small picture frame with a favorite family snapshot

 If you decide to do a little shopping for this smaller item, there is good news!
-You can usually switch out these smaller pieces with a little less expense, especially if you’re doing so with seasonal items.
+You can usually switch out these smaller pieces for budget-friendly accessories, especially if you’re doing so with seasonal items.